 Take the size of an inflatable unit you are renting and add another 2 - 3 feet around its perimeter to provide safe access, prevent equipment damage, and allow for blowers to be hooked up.
 Make sure to measure in advance as our staff will not set up a Bounce in an area that is unsafe for the equipment or the participants.
 This does not only apply to the ground but also means that there cannot be any overhead obstacles such as branches or power lines above the area that the bounce will be placed.

-10. Do you charge for delivery and setup of your Inflatables?
+10. Do you charge for the delivery and setup of your Inflatables?

-For private parties in the Lower Mainland area, we deliver at no extra charge between 8:00 am -12:00 Noon and pick up between 6:00 pm - 9:00 pm depending on our delivery/pick up schedule.
-If you require a specific delivery and pick up times there will be an additional charge of $50, as it might be out of our delivery route or a separate trip.
+For private parties in the Lower Mainland area, we deliver at no extra charge between 8:00 am -12:00 Noon and pick up between 6:00 pm - 9:00 pm depending on our delivery/pick-up schedule.
+If you require specific delivery and pick-up times there will be an additional charge of $50, as it might be out of our delivery route or a separate trip.
 Please contact us to find out our delivery rates outside of the Lower Mainland area.

 11. What method of payments do you accept?

 We accept VISA, MasterCard, Debit or cash upon delivery.
 We can also accept e-transfers two days prior to your event.

 12. Do we have to pay Deposit or Reservation Fees?

 No, we do not ask for deposits and don’t charge Reservation fees.
 Full payment is due upon delivery.